google/starlark-go/doc/impl.md

 ([Go issue 20533](https://github.com/golang/go/issues/20533)).
 Because the bytecode interpreter's operand stack has a non-constant length, it must be allocated with `make`.
-The resulting allocation adds to the cost of each Skylark function call; this can be tolerated by amortizing one very large stack allocation across many calls.
+The resulting allocation adds to the cost of each Starlark function call; this can be tolerated by amortizing one very large stack allocation across many calls.
 More problematic appears to be the cost of the additional GC write barriers incurred by every VM operation: every intermediate result is